 The second piece, When You Whistle, It’s Not Work, was commissioned in 2016 by Art in Odd Places.
 The solo performance utilizes a wheeled kitchen sink with running water as a percussion instrument, along with elements of string instruments, wind instruments, vocals and electronics to loop the performance into multiple layers.
 The performance blends modern classical music with the joy of a young boy playing on pots and pans in the kitchen.
 Atlanta premier.

 The third, piece, Waterphonics, uses a custom-built bass marimba, made from 15-25 water-cooler jugs tuned to a microtonal scale with different amounts of water in them.
 The duet is similar to a 4 hand piano piece.
-Created and

 Throat-singing, theremin-playing, multi-instrumentalist Klimchak builds and plays unusual musical instruments, to compose electro-acoustic music for film, theater, dance and live solo performance.
 Klimchak has collaborated with a range of artists from RuPaul to Marshall Allen of the Sun Ra Orchestra.
 His subjects range from Shakespeare to Cooks Notes, his performance art cooking show.
 Favorite dance compositions include The Evolution Project with choreographer Lori Teague, and Three Bagatelles for the Righteous performed at NYC’s Joyce Theater by Jane Comfort and Co.
 Theater work includes The Navigator at The Goat Farm & Titus Andronicus at Ga Shakespeare (both of which were winners of a Suzi Bass award for Best Sound Design).
 In 2011, Klimchak was given a grant by Idea Capital to make new percussion instruments & compose music for them.
 They were performed in 2012 for Art on the Beltline as flash percussion performances, titled Klimchak’s Lebeato Lounge.
 Klimchak is a 2009 winner of the Loridans Arts Award.